Johan Lorensen

-Johan Lorensen (d.
-1702) was a Danish colonial administrator who twice served as governor of the Danish West Indies from October 1689 to 17 September 1692 and 7 April 1693 to 19 February 1702.
+Johan Lorensen (died 1702) was a Danish colonial administrator who twice served as governor of the Danish West Indies from October 1689 to 17 September 1692 and 7 April 1693 to 19 February 1702.
 Little is known about his career or personal life outside his governorship in the West Indies.

 Biography

 Early life

 Lorensen was born in Flensburg, Denmark.
 He first arrived on the St. Thomas along with Gabriel Milan in 1684, having contracted to serve the Danish West India Company for four years.
 However, in 1686, he was back in Denmark, to testify in the trial against Milan, who was under scrutiny due to his gubernatorial rule.

 In 1688, Lorensen returned with Adolph Esmit to the West Indies, as bookkeeper and assistant.
 For this, his wage was 14 Danish rigsdaler per month.
 Upon Christopher Heins' death in October 1689, Lorensen was elected governor.

 Governorship

 The death of vice-governor Heins in October 1689, and the election of John Lorentz to take his place, did not improve the position of the Brandenburgisch-Africanische Compagnie on the islands nor the relations between them and the Danish West India Company.
 Within a fortnight after his election Lorentz issued an order forbidding the Brandenburgers to bring any privateers or prizes into St. Thomas harbor.
 This was in strict accordance with paragraph 35 of the treaty, and with Denmark's neutral position in the King William's War, which was just beginning; hence it could not reasonably be objected to; but when on 7 November he issued a mandate forbidding the Danish inhabitants from buying any wares from the Brandenburgers' magazine that could be found in stock at the Danish company's warehouse, and further forbade the payment of debts to the Brandenburgers until the debts to the Company had been satisfied, there was reason for the Brandenburgers to feel apprehensive.
 The most trifling complaint against the rival company became the subject of solemn investigation by the zealous governor.
 Brandenburger director M. Laporte naturally looked towards the planters for moral support.
 They had two representatives in the Governor's council and would expect to benefit from the presence of two rival companies on the island.
 The result was that government and colony were soon divided into two rival camps, each affecting to suspect the worst of the other.